gallenc/COM304_FOUNDATION_1/sessions/session9/docs/introduction-to-networking.md

 These are usually `end points` of a network since they only originate or consume network traffic but don't route traffic between `ports`.
 (Computers can be set up to act as routers if they have multiple ports but this is usually the role of dedicated router hardware).

-`Routers` are devices in a network which collaborate to `route` packets from  across the network to their final destination.
+`Routers` are devices in a network which collaborate to `route` packets from their source across the network to their final destination.

+Our simple introduction to IP networking will concentrate on what happens in a small office or home network at the edge of the Internet.
+This will introduce the basic networking principles but will leave a full discussion of enterprise networking to a later networking course.

 The diagram below illustrates how domestic `gateway routers` connect to a core `provider network` which carries communications to a far destination.

 ![alt text](../docs/images/routers.drawio.png "routers.drawio.png")

-Our simple introduction to IP networking will concentrate on what happens in a small office or home network at the edge of the Internet.
-This will introduce the basic principles but will leave a full discussion of enterprise networking to a later networking course.
+We will see that a network can be divided into multiple sub-networks and that routers are used to pass packets from their source device across several subnetworks to their final destination device.

+Note that in this example, each edge router has a public IP address ending in /30.
+* See if you can calculate how many hosts can be in the edge network using the [subnet calculator](https://www.calculator.net/ip-subnet-calculator.html)
+* See if you can calculate how many host addresses can be attached to the /24 private home network side of the gateway routers.

 ## Network protocol layers